 IV.
-SUICIDE RISK SCREENING
+SUICIDE RISK SCREENING, ASSESSMENT, AND REASSESSMENT

-Suicide screening is a tool utilized to trigger a more in depth assessment and evaluation by the qualified provider if indicated.
+A. Suicide screening is a tool utilized to trigger a more in-depth assessment and evaluation by the qualified provider if indicated.
 The approach to the care of the suicidal patient is multidisciplinary.
-At a minimum, all patients aged twelve years or older entering the Emergency Department for care or admitted to the Hospital will be screened using the Columbia-Suicide Severity Rating Scale (C-SSRS) tool.
+At a minimum, all patients aged twelve years or older entering the Emergency Department for care or admitted to the Hospital will be screened using the Columbia-Suicide Severity Rating Scale (C-SSRS) tool (See Appendix A).

-A. Exceptions
+Exceptions

 - 1. If the patient is unable to be assessed upon arrival due to the patient's medical status, i.e., the patient is unconscious, intubated, intoxicated or mentally unable to respond, the screening will be postponed until the patient can be assessed.
 This screening should be performed as soon as the patient's condition permits. - 2.
-A patient who presents with a complaint related to a current suicide attempt or gesture is considered to be at risk for suicide and therefore does not require screening to determine risk.
-Initiate suicide precautions for this patient.
+A patient who presents with a complaint related to a current suicide attempt or gesture, regardless of age, is considered to be at risk for suicide, and therefore does not require screening to determine risk.
+However, assessment will still be completed by a qualified provider to determine severity.
+Initiate suicide precautions for this patient. - B. Patients whose suicide screening is moderate or high risk will be further assessed, by a qualified provider, using the SAFE-T Protocol with C-SSRS (Columbia Risk and Protective Factors) Recent (See Appendix B).
+This assessment directly asks about suicidal ideation, plan, intent, suicidal or self-harm behaviors, risk factors, and protective factors.
+This assessment will be completed as soon as possible in order to determine the most appropriate care for the patient. - C. Patients at risk for suicide will be reassessed periodically by a qualified provider.
+Reassessment will also occur if there is a change in status, endorsement of suicidal ideation, and/or suicidal or self-harm behaviors or gestures.
+Reassessment will follow an evidence-based process, directly asking about suicidal ideation, plan, intent, suicidal or self-harm behaviors, risk factors, and protective factors.

-V. PROCEDURE FOR POSITIVE SCREEN
+V. PROCEDURE FOR MODERATE RISK SCREEN